ShahedSabab/Web-Dashboard/README.md

+# WebDashboard
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+For developing the visualizations PSD Grain Data_small.xlsx has been used.
+For keeping the project simple, only "Wheat" from coutry "Canada" have been used for the calculations of the timeseries, barplot and crosstab.

 # Desktop UI
 <img src="Web_UI.gif" width="100%">

 # Mobile UI
 <img src="Mobile_UI.gif" width="40%">

-# WebDashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server